-This is a really big decision when choosing a fertility specialist… this person might play a huge role in how your family grows over the coming months and years.
+It’s a big decision to choose a fertility specialist… this person might play a massive role in how your family grows over the coming months and years.

 The thing with fertility is that there is still so much that is not understood.
-It’s not just black and white, and it most definitely is NOT just a recipe that you can follow.
-There are some guidelines, but the reality is that what works for one person may not work for the next and what is ‘proven’ to help might not be what YOU need…
+It’s not just black and white, and it is NOT just a recipe you can follow.
+Some guidelines, but the reality is that what works for one person may not work for the next, and what is ‘proven’ to help might not be what YOU need…

-There are some really basic things about fertility – you need eggs, you need sperm, they need to be able to meet, and the embryo needs to be able to grow… but that’s not all… there are numerous other factors we know about, and who knows how many we don’t know about can impact your chances of success.
+There are some fundamental things about fertility: you need eggs and sperm, they need to be able to meet, and the embryo needs to be able to grow… but that’s not all.
+There are numerous other factors we know about, and who knows how many we don’t know about, which can impact your chances of success.

-Added to all of that is the fact that different people respond to different people in different ways – we all know someone that we just don’t ‘gel’ with for one reason or another, yet some of our friends seem to really like them… sometimes it’s hard to understand…
+Added to that is that different people respond to different people in different ways – we all know someone that we just don’t ‘gel’ with for one reason or another, yet some of our friends seem to like them… sometimes it’s hard to understand…

-Fertility specialists are human, too – and this can happen with your fertility specialist… your friend might have recommended them, or you read all of their reviews online.
-They sounded Ah-mazing… but when you got into the room, you just didn’t feel it…
+Fertility specialists are human, too – and this can happen with your fertility specialist.
+Your friend might have recommended them, or you read all their reviews online.
+They sounded Ah-mazing, but when you enter the room, you don’t feel it…

-What you really need to think about is – What’s important to YOU… not to your neighbour’s cousin’s best friend… but you!
+What you need to think about is what’s important to YOU.
+Not to your neighbour’s cousin’s best friend… but you!

-Each of these clinics does things slightly differently and, within each clinic, the specialists are all human, and all have their own way of interacting with their patients.
+Each of these clinics does things slightly differently, and within each clinic, the specialists are all human and have their own way of interacting with their patients.

 For example, I have heard from a client of her experience with an unnamed fertility specialist who said: